L1lith/ESMIT/ban-list.md

 - BlackRock

 ## Notice
-If you are banned and would like to be unbanned, please open an issue proving why you are not violating the terms of the license and arguing why I should unban you.
+If you would like to be unbanned you can make your appeal [here.](https://github.com/L1lith/ESMIT/blob/master/ban-list.md)